 There is also a public bus service that stops at our Lord Street entrance.
 To find out the best way to get from your accommodation to the Park, use the Journey Planner on Transperth’s website at www.transperth.wa.gov.au or call them on 13 62 13.

 Yes, provided it is kept on a lead and under control at all times (outside the ‘Dog Park’) and any droppings are cleaned up.
+This is both because Whiteman Park is a conservation reserve, as well as for your dogs own safety.
 ‘Pooch Pouches’ are available free of charge at the Visitor Information Centre in the Village, Dog Park and Lord Street entrance.

 Dogs are allowed off their leash in our 2.5 hectare Dog Park.
 This area is located at Mussel Pool East, adjacent to Car Park 23 and includes a small dog enclosure for dogs under 10kg as well.
 This canine exercise area is totally fenced off to ensure your peace of mind.

 There are dozens of electric barbeques throughout the Park’s picnic areas.

 See the Barbeques page in the Facilities section of our website for more details.

 No. Barbeques are for public use, hence they cannot be hired or reserved.